inspatiallabs/inspatial-dev/README.md

 ---

-## 🌟 Welcome to InSpatial Core
+## 🌟 Welcome to InSpatial Dev

-InSpatial Core is a comprehensive suite of cross-platform tools and infrastructure for building universal and spatial applications.
+InSpatial Dev is a comprehensive suite of cross-platform tools and infrastructure for building universal and spatial applications.
 Our mission is to empower you to create immersive, cross-platform experiences that works everywhere in every device, rendering environment and platform.

 ---